How to Develop Your Gluteal Muscles - Butt Shape

 Your Gluteus Maximus

-Not only is the gluteus maximus the largest muscle in the bum, it's your main muscle.
+Not only is the gluteus maximus the largest muscle in the bum, but it's also your main muscle.

-There are actually 3 main butt muscles, oft refered to as your "Glutes", and are pretty simple to remember;
+There are actually three main butt muscles, often referred to as your "Glutes", and are pretty simple to remember;

 • Gluteus Maximus